-The day of Final Round Reviews, each applicant will be allotted 30 minutes to complete an assigned design exercise.
-The design exercise will be distributed prior to the personal interview and portfolio review and will need to be completed on site.
-All materials will be provided, and everyone receives the same instructions and materials to execute their individual solution.
-You will receive all information you need about this when you arrive to your review.
+In preparation for the Final Round Reviews, each applicant will be allotted 30 minutes to complete an assigned design exercise.
+The design prompt will be distributed prior to the personal interview and portfolio review.
+Everyone receives the same instructions to execute their individual solution.
+You will receive all information you need about this prior to your review.